Circular economy

 Combating food waste

-Virgin Australia and Qantas have partnered with OzHarvest, Australia’s leading food rescue organisation.
+• Virgin Australia and Qantas are partnering with OzHarvest, Australia’s leading food rescue organisation.
 OzHarvest collects between 6,000 and 8,000 kg of quality excess food – or 18,000 meals – per month from Virgin and Qantas and delivers it directly to more than 1,300 charities across the country.
 The food saved from domestic flights include pre-packaged sandwiches, wraps, muffins, muesli bars, snacks and juices.
+During the Covid-19 pandemic, when many planes were grounded, Virgin Australia donated 6,000 excess meals in one week alone, which also diverted three tonnes of food from landfills.

 Innovative airport recycling